olliw42/mLRS-docu/docs/FRSKY_R9.md

 ### Cooling ###

 With mLRS the R9M module will require active cooling when running at power levels above 500 mW, but cooling might be advisable also at lower powers, at 500 mW or even 250 mW.
-Note, however, that there is little point running the transmitter at high power levels if you are using one of the low power Frsky receivers.
+Note, however, that there is little point running the transmitter at high power levels if you are using one of the low-power Frsky receivers.

 A description for installing a fan along with documentation for 3D printed case covers with fan mount can be found here https://www.expresslrs.org/2.0/hardware/fan-mod/.
 Note: The PB9 mechanism described there to control the fan is available with mLRS too.

 ### As Receiver ###

 The R9M module can also be flashed with firmware which allows it to be used as mLRS receiver.
-This yields a receiver working at high transmit power.
-For details please consult the rcgroups thread.
+This yields a receiver working at high transmit power for longer range applications.
+For details please search the rcgroups thread and ask on rcgroups or discord if you have questions.

 ## R9MX Receiver ##